0xmikko/space-traders-x/README.md

 # About

 Start your journey into the world of DeFi with SpaceTraders!
-Dive into fully realized crypto galactic, move between diferent planets, trade resources and earn BSC tokens!
+Dive into fully realized crypto galactic, move between diferent planets, trade resources and earn GOLD tokens!

 # Rules

 To start the game, you need connect your BSC-account througt Metamask browser Chrome extension.
-By participating in SpaceTraders game, you can experiment with different trading strategies of planets' resources to earn the main resource – gold (BSC-tokens).
+By participating in SpaceTraders game, you can experiment with different trading strategies of planets' resources to earn the main resource – **GOLD**.
-Fuel your ship to move between planets, use metal to improve the ship's level and mine gold on planets at a favorable rate!
-Each planet has different resource quotes based on the number of traders, production and minerals.
+Also, you need **FUEL** to move between planets and **IRON** to upgrade level of your spaceship.
+- Each planet behaves like UniSwap and has different resource quotes (thanks for AMM).
+- Each movement bettwen planets costs FUEL and takes some blocks depends on your spaceship level
+- To upgrade your spaceship you should spend resources **GOLD**, **IRON** and **FUEL**

 The game features **7 planets**:<br>

 ## Vicrion